shohel900/commit-message-sentiment/README.md

 ## Usage

-The dataset is provided in a CSV format.
-You can use it for various research purposes, including but not limited to:
+The dataset is provided in excel format.
+Due to large file size we split the dataset into five different parts.
+You can combine those and use it for various research purposes, including but not limited to:
 - Sentiment analysis in software development
 - Analyzing the relationship between commit sentiment and project outcomes
 - Studying contributor behavior and patterns in open-source projects